aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-doughnut-charts-ppt-powerpoint/_index.md

 # Create Dynamic Doughnut Charts in PowerPoint using Aspose.Slides for Java

 ## Introduction
-Creating compelling presentations often requires more than just text and images; charts can significantly enhance storytelling by visualizing data effectively.
-However, many developers struggle to integrate dynamic chart features into PowerPoint files programmatically.
-This tutorial demonstrates how to use Aspose.Slides for Java to create a doughnut chart in PowerPoint—a powerful tool that combines flexibility and ease of use.
+Adding a legend to a PowerPoint chart can turn a plain visual into a story‑telling masterpiece.
+In this tutorial you’ll learn **how to add legend PowerPoint chart** elements while building a dynamic doughnut chart with Aspose.Slides for Java.
+We'll walk through initializing a presentation, inserting the chart, configuring data points, customizing labels, and finally saving the file.
+By the end you’ll have a fully functional PowerPoint that not only displays data but also includes a clear legend and polished data labels.

 **What You'll Learn:**
 - How to initialize a presentation using Aspose.Slides for Java
-- A step-by-step guide to adding a doughnut chart to your slides
+- A step‑by‑step guide to adding a doughnut chart to your slides
-- Configuring data points and customizing label properties
+- Configuring data points, **add data labels chart**, and customizing legend properties
 - Saving the modified presentation with high fidelity

 Let's explore how you can leverage these features to enhance your presentations.
-Before we start, ensure you're familiar with basic Java programming concepts.
+Before we start, make sure you’re comfortable with basic Java syntax.

+## Quick Answers
+- **What is the primary library?** Aspose.Slides for Java
+- **Can I add a legend to a doughnut chart?** Yes – use the chart’s legend and series settings
+- **Do I need a license?** A trial works for development; a commercial license is required for production
+- **Which Java version is supported?** The example uses JDK 16 (classifier jdk16)
+- **How many data series can I create?** The sample loops up to 15 series, but you can adjust as needed

+## What is a doughnut chart and why add a legend?
+A doughnut chart is a variant of a pie chart with a hollow center, ideal for showing part‑to‑whole relationships while leaving space for additional information.
+Adding a legend helps viewers quickly map colors to categories, improving readability—especially when you have many series.

 ## Prerequisites
-To follow this tutorial effectively, make sure you have:
 - Basic knowledge of Java programming.
-- An Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse.
+- An IDE such as IntelliJ IDEA or Eclipse.
-- Maven or Gradle installed for dependency management.
+- Maven or Gradle for dependency management.
-- A valid Aspose.Slides for Java license.
-You can obtain a free trial to test its features.
+- A valid Aspose.Slides for Java license (free trial available).

 ## Setting Up Aspose.Slides for Java
-Start by incorporating Aspose.Slides into your project.
-Choose between Maven and Gradle, depending on which you prefer:
+Choose the dependency format that matches your build tool.

 **Maven**
 ```xml